While We Bleed, Opening Scene: “No Witnesses”

 “No, not really.”

-“The Duke of Oltrini,” Sul said reflexively, glancing out the window and toward the city far downriver.
+“The Duke of Oltrini,” Sul said reflexively, glancing out the window and downriver.

 “It doesn’t usually pay to know fine wines, but nobles and their vendettas are another matter.”

 “Indeed.
-He’s a wily one, but Oltrini is rightfully mine, and the seeress I’ve engaged has predicted it very well could be if I act before the year’s out.”
+He’s a wily one, but Oltrini is rightfully mine, and I need a port for my shipping concern.
+The seeress I’ve engaged predicts I could very well have the city if I act before the year’s out.”

 Sul snorted.
 “Seeresses.
 Charlatans, I say.”

 “You may be right.
-In any event, if I attack outright while the Duke’s away on his latest of his interminable pilgrimages to Artamera, the Ardicchie League will be honor-bound to rally against me.
+In any event, if I attack while the Duke’s away on his latest interminable pilgrimage to Artamera, the Ardicchie League will be honor-bound to rally against me.
 But an outbreak of plague, well, that’d force him home quickly enough.”

 Foncesca shrugged.
 “Acceptable losses.
 They’re pledged to fight for me, and die if needs be.
 I’ll plan a quarantine ahead of time.”